SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-17-covid-vaccines-infertility.md

 that might set minds at ease.

-## Some Parnoid Myths Around COVID-19 Vaccines
+## Some Paranoid Myths Around COVID-19 Vaccines

 People say the damndest things.